Make Fun Of Life!

 I am sure of a coming spring.

-by Maria Upham Drake
+By Maria Upham Drake

 Maria Upham Drake was born on 2 October 1847 in Baptist, Oklahoma, United States of America.
 She was a poet and a lecturer.
 Maria Upham Drake passed on at 72 years of age on 16 September 1920 in Boston, Massachusetts, United States of America.